 2. Natural stone tiles

-We can include slate, limestone and marble in this type of tile. is hardwearing and provides classic good looks, combine with a light grey grout to lighten the effect.
+We can include slate, limestone and marble in this type of tile. is hardwearing and provides classic good looks, combined with a light grey grout to lighten the effect.
 Limestone on the other hand is softer and more porous so will require sealing if used for bathroom flooring.
 Marble looks great too but is better for walls.

 3. Vinyl floor tiles